mandimf/BugFarm/Home.md

 ### How can I contribute?

+Read more about how to contribute your knowledge on this **[page](Contribute)**.

-Meet the community at **http://www.openbugfarm.com/forum** and share your knowledge or questions.
+For questions about farming insect go to **http://www.openbugfarm.com/forum**, meet the community and share your knowledge or questions.
 Everyone is welcome, whatever your background or level of experience.